When you think of intelligent cooperation between science and nature, it’s unlikely Elizabeth Arden comes to mind.

 This spirit was a very modern take on the business of cosmetics and still a very welcome reminder in an age where women are still preoccupied over perceived flaws and signs of aging.
 It’s a struggle to see beauty as skin deep; unless you mean botox fillers and cosmetic enhancements to counter nature’s again process.

-It’s difficult to know how Florence would feel about these new scientific advancements but my sense is that her allegiance would be dedicated to promoting our inner beauty and harnessing our inner nature as the true star.
-Knowing the cosmetic industry had a whopping market size of USD 532.43 billion in 2017, it’s obvious the world will continue to seek out ways to stay beautiful amidst our aging population and society’s fixation on beauty.
+It’s difficult to know how Florence would feel about these new scientific advancements but my sense is that her allegiance would be to promoting our inner beauty and nature as the true north star.
+Knowing the cosmetic industry was a whopping USD 532.43 billion in 2017, it’s obvious the world will continue to seek out new ways to stay beautiful given our aging population and society’s fixation on beauty.

-What I do see after scanning the Elizabeth Arden website, is that the soul of Florence’s company is alive and well.
-Reese Witherspoon is a key brand spokesperson for Arden and a woman I admire for her trailblazing approach in the film industry.
-As an outspoken advocate for women following her passions like Florence built the Arden brand.
+What I do see after scanning the Elizabeth Arden website, is how the soul of Florence’s company is alive and well.
+Reese Witherspoon is the brand spokesperson for Arden and a woman I admire for her trailblazing leadership in the film industry.
+She’s an outspoken advocate for women, encouraging them to follow their passions as Florence did.
 I’m inspired to believe strength and confidence are the new skin for women.